Go to content

 About BDA Indemnity

 By taking out BDA Indemnity, you'll get advisory, case management and indemnity support from the BDA.
-You'll have access to our dento-legal support, plus professional liability insurance from RSA Insurance Ltd.
+You'll have access to our dento-legal support, plus professional liability insurance from Intact Insurance UK Ltd.

 It's a unique service offering comprehensive, contractual and bespoke cover for members.
 Contractual certainty means a legally-binding right to cover.